The Multivariate Herglotz-Nevanlinna Class: Superresolution: Herglotz-Nevanlinna class in the polydisk

-Recently, in \cite{Bhowmik-BLMS} an integral representation for Herglotz-Nevanlinna functions in the style of Kor\'anyi and Puk\'anszky and the interaction between the Herglotz-Nevanlinna representation and the Carath\'eodory approximation in finitely connected planar domains have been illustrated.
+Recently, in \cite{Bhowmik-BLMS} an integral representation for Herglotz-Nevanlinna functions in the style of Kor\'anyi and Puk\'anszky has been demonstrated.
+Furthermore, the interaction between the Herglotz-Nevanlinna representation and the Carath\'eodory approximation in finitely connected planar domains has been explored.
+See also \cite{BK-PAMS2} for an operator theoretic approach to Herglotz-Nevanlinna representation in a broader context.